Labib-Alwasi/MicroProcessors-Assignment-2/README.md

 # Microprocessors Assignment 2

-Programming a Raspberry Pi Pico using C and Arm Assembly language using both cores to create a Morse Code game using interrupts, buttons and LEDs.
+Programming a Raspberry Pi Pico using C and Arm Assembly to create a Morse Code game using interrupts, buttons and LEDs.

 ## Report